 How System Restore Can Help Remove Viruses, Spyware, and other Malware

 When your computer becomes infected, the virus itself will affect several different parts of the operating system.
 The most important part is called the Registry.
 The Registry is essentially a giant hive of data that tells the operating system what to do.
 If your registry becomes compromised by malicious software, the computer can behave in unwanted ways.
+This is why Ipswich Computer repairs recommends an SSD drive in all computers.
 System Restore allows us to quickly switch the registry back to a previous data and time that was before the computer was compromised.

 If you CANNOT access the Desktop